BOUKRIM/Javascript-Guides/README.md

 # Javascript-Guides
-It's a bunch of Javascript guides
+It's a branch of Javascript guides